Makes one 22cm pie.

 Raspberries.
 Petite, ruby red, delicate and slightly tart.
 You gotta love them!

-Yes, they can be bit hairy.
-And yes, those tiny little seeds can crawl into the smallest crack between your teeth and cause you a nervous breakdown.
-If you eat raspberry jam for breakfast, the chances are you won’t feel your tongue by lunch time.
-But, you know… No pain, no gain.
-It’s as simple as that.
+They can be a little hairy.
+And, yes, those tiny little seeds can get into the tiniest crack between your teeth and cause you to have a nervous breakdown.
+If you eat raspberry jam for breakfast, you might not be able to feel your tongue by lunchtime.
+But you know… There is no gain without pain.
+That’s all there is to it.

-Raspberries are fruit with attitude.
-Deal with it.
-Besides, it’s kind of nice when you stumble upon a lost seed hours after eating breakfast or scrumptious dessert and you instantly remember how good it was.
-It’s like a genuine Proustian moment.
+Raspberries are a fruit with a personality.
+Take care of it.
+Besides, it’s kind of nice to come across a lost seed hours after eating a delicious breakfast or dessert and remember how good it was.
+It’s a genuine Proustian experience.

-Hours later, when you find a seed somewhere at the back of your mouth, you’ll be happy and thankful to be reminded there’s some more pie waiting for you in the kitchen.
+When you find a seed somewhere in the back of your mouth hours later, you’ll be happy and thankful to be reminded that there’s more pie waiting for you in the kitchen.